joshuafayallen/personal-website/content/post/2022-03-11-using-r-to-streamline-midsemester-reports/index.markdown

   mutate(low_exam_dplyr = round(min(c_across(contains("Exam")))))
 ```

 So this is easy enough because we are just changing what we are doing with our summary function, but what about the second highest exam score?
-In this case you are going to have to use some trickery in order to get what you want
+In this case you are going to have to use some trickery to get what you want

 ```r